 As authors of this blog, we are super excited about Curaçao.
 Ideally, we would like to introduce everyone to this piece of paradise we love.
-However, we also need to look realistically at some of the disadvantages of the island.
+However, we also need to take a look at some of the disadvantages of the island.

-For this time we will be brutally honest and discuss the reasons why you shouldn’t visit the island.
+For this time we will be honest and discuss some of the reasons why you shouldn’t visit the island.
 Maybe Curacao is not for you and you better find out the cons before your trip is booked.

 Every place has its pros and cons.
 And before we book a holiday, we first want to find out whether the disadvantages of that place outweigh the positive aspects.